jjfcode/Bills_tracker/Bills_tracker_v3/README.md

 4. A new bill for the next cycle will be created automatically

 ### **Searching and Filtering**
+1. **Default View**: App opens showing only PENDING bills (most useful for daily use)
+2. **Status Filter**: Choose Pending, Paid, or All bills
+3. **Period Filter**: Filter by time periods (This Month, Last Month, etc.)
-1. Use the search bar to filter bills
-2. Select search field from dropdown (Name, Due Date, Category, etc.)
+4. **Search**: Use the search bar with different fields (Name, Due Date, Category, etc.)
-3. Click "Clear" to reset filters
+5. **Combined Filters**: Use status, period, and search filters together
+6. **Clear Options**:
+   - "Clear Search" - Clears only the search field
+   - "Clear All" - Resets to default view (Pending bills only)
+7. **Bill Counter**: Shows exactly how many bills are being displayed
-4. Click column headers to sort
+8. Click column headers to sort

 ### **Exporting/Importing Data**
 1. Click "Export CSV" to download all bills